guilhermebkel/gbkel-notes/books/site-reliability-engineering.md

 - 100% is probably never the right reliability target: not only is it impossible to achieve, it's typically more reliability than a service's users want or notice.
 Match the profile of the service to the risk the business is willing to take.

-- An error budget aligns incentives and emphasizes joint ownership between SRE and product developement.
+- An error budget aligns incentives and emphasizes joint ownership between SRE and product development.
 Error budgets make it easier to decide the rate of releases and to effectively defuse discussions about outages with stakeholders, and allows multiple teams to reach the same conclusion about production risk without rancor.

 ## Service Level Objectives